erazlogo/zotero-markdown-translators/README.md

 This basic research toolkit helps to get started on historical notetaking and analysis with Zotero and Obsidian.
 It does not require programming skills or command-line installation and does not rely on paid features in Zotero or Obsidian.

+Note: if you have your own setup for linking Zotero and Obsidian, jump to [Advanced features fo historians](https://github.com/erazlogo/obsidian-history-notes/blob/main/README.md#advanced-features-for-historians)

 ## What's Included
 ### Two Zotero shortcuts
 Two translator files link Obsidian note to a Zotero item.
 They should be mapped to keystrokes in the Zutilo plugin (map "Markdown Item URI Citation" to Shift-Command-1 and "Markdown Obsidian Dataview" to Shift-Command-2).
 Included above.